Messi a man for all Champions League seasons - but will this really be Barcelona's? | Goal.com

 This should be both a reassurance and a source of concern.

-Messi remains a man for all seasons – but whether this will be Barca's remains to be seen.
+Messi is evidently a man for all seasons – but whether this will be Barca's remains to be seen.